Weinsberg

 Hiking tips for the Weinsberg

-A well-marked hiking trail leads from the Weinsberg meadow on state road No. 82 in the northeast of the Weinsberg to the small summit plateau.
+A well-marked hiking trail leads from the Weinsberg meadow on provincial road no. 82 in the north-east of the Weinsberg to the small summit plateau.

-The circular hiking trail No. 60 leads from Bärnkopf along the marked Weinsberg trail to the castle ruins just below the Weinsberg summit - past the "Sauberg walls" and a mystical wobble stone.
+The circular hiking trail no. 60 leads from Bärnkopf along the marked Weinsbergweg trail to the castle ruins just below the Weinsberg summit - past the "Sauberg walls" and a mystical wobbly stone.

-Stage 4 of the Way of Life - from Dorfstetten to Gutenbrunn including the ascent of the Weinsberg - is especially nice for children or school excursions.
+Stage 4 of the Way of Life - from Dorfstetten to Gutenbrunn, including the ascent of the Weinsberg - is particularly attractive for children and school trips.

-Extra tip - experience history live: The nearby circular hiking trail in the Weinsberg area leads from Bärnkopf past Schlesinger and Hubertusteich ponds.
-The local wood chipper museum brings to light historically exciting facts about the regionally highly significant wood chopping work.
-To this day, the Weinsberg forest is considered an important source of wood.
+Extra tip - experience history live: The nearby circular hiking trail in the Weinsberg area leads from Bärnkopf past the Schlesinger and Hubertus ponds.
+The local woodchopper museum reveals exciting historical facts about the region's most important woodcutting work.
+The Weinsberg forest is still an important source of wood today.

 Location and how to get there